John R. Bennett: 54th Legislature

-In 2013, Bennett helped create the "counter-terrorism legislative caucus" and worked with Frank Gaffney and his Center for Security Policy (CSP) to try to "ban any foreign law that may limit Oklahoman's constitutional rights".
+In 2013, Bennett helped create the "counter-terrorism legislative caucus" and worked with Frank Gaffney and his Center for Security Policy (CSP) to try to "ban any foreign law that may limit Oklahomans' constitutional rights".
 The law was seen as an attempt to ban Sharia Law.
 The law was denounced by both the Council on American-Islamic Relations (CAIR)'s Oklahoma affiliate and the Oklahoma American Civil Liberties Union.
 Bennett was later given the "National Defender of Freedom" award by the CSP in 2016.
-The CSP is a Southern Poverty Law Center designated hate group.
+The CSP is a Southern Poverty Law Center designated "hate group".